I am delighted to announce the publication of my new book.

 Atzmon doesn’t merely lacerate the post-Fukuyama developments in the metaphysical crisis currently gripping an increasingly hysterical liberal western establishment, but instead explains the root of these problems from the perspective of an historic prism illuminated through a combination of late-modern cultural analysis and Atzmon’s own unique trials and tribulations with the crises inherent in intra-Zionist Jewish identity.
 Adam Garrie, The Duran

 A truly remarkable book.
 A brave and fascinating record of the evolution and ongoing struggle between ‘Jerusalem and Athens’.
 Philosophical political-science at its best.
 A superb and timely classic.Taxi/Platosguns

 In this, his magnum opus, philosopher Gilad Atzmon, comprehensively deconstructs the Jewish genius for controlling the opposition, i.e. leading it themselves.
 It is not, however, intentionally conspiratorial, as he persuasively argues, but an entirely rational response on the part of often ethical dissenting Jewish voices to whatever “Jewish problem” — from Israeli crimes to neocon wars — they perceive to be potentially damaging to the tribe. – Maidhc Ó Cathail R.I.P

-All content herein is owned by author exclusively.
+DISCLOSURE NOTICE TO ALL VISITORS: All content herein is owned by author exclusively.
+Expressed opinions are NOT necessarily the views of VT, authors, affiliates, advertisers, sponsors, partners, technicians or Veterans Today Network (VT).
 Some content may be satirical in nature.
-Expressed opinions are NOT necessarily the views of VT, authors, affiliates, advertisers, sponsors, partners, technicians or Veterans Today Network and its assigns.
-In addition, all images within are full responsibility of author and NOT Veterans Today Network.
+All images within are full responsibility of author and NOT VT.